lukehalley/reduke/README.md

 * Pop Up Windows
   - Used in multiple areas such as logging out (are you sure you want to logout?) and when deleting a Post (are you sure you want to delete this Post?) etc...
 * Using SharedPreferences
-  - Used for various logic and ui elements
+  - Used for various logic and ui elements.